naezeroth/apurva-shukla.me/content/bookshelf/a-month-in-siena/index.md

 “to demonstrate the transformative possibility of crossing a threshold.
 We often never think of this, of how our sense of being is subtly changed by walking into even the most inconsequential of buildings or transitioning from one room to the next.”

-“ Siena resists this.
+“Siena resists this.
 It is as though the wall that encircles the city like a ribbon is as much a physical boundary as it is a spiritual veil.”

 “as though our exchanges over what freedom and assertiveness might be were the means by which we had entered the city.”